jennwah/mern-chat-socketio/README.md

 }

 This is a MERN chat app with socket.io.
 Redux is also implemented for global state management.
 AntD design is used for styling.
 Refer to [here](https://ant.design/docs/react/introduce) for more.

+## Features to be added:
+1) Add chatroom features ( for now, theres only one chatroom for all users haha)
+2) Add individual personal chat with other users

+This is a basic MERN full stack chat app with socket.io project.